llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   perhaps for a different target architecture where preprocessor macros and includes expand differently.

-On the other hand, `Rewrite` modifies the original input buffer and thus should mostly avoid these problems.
-In the future, we plan to adjust `-fopenacc-print` to use `Rewrite`.
-For this purpose, it would examine the OpenACC subtrees and the OpenMP subtrees computed by `TransformatACCToOMP` as needed to modify the input buffer in the manner requested by the argument to `-fopenacc-print`.
-For OpenMP subtrees containing directives and other code not appearing in the original source and thus not in the input buffer, we might sometimes still need to employ `-ast-print` functionality, but at least the above problems would no longer be pervasive in the output.
+On the other hand, because `-fopenacc-print` is built on `Rewrite`, it modifies the original input buffer and thus can avoid these problems in most cases.
+That is, `-fopenacc-print` examines the OpenACC subtrees and the OpenMP subtrees computed by `TransformatACCToOMP` as needed to modify the input buffer in the manner requested by the argument to `-fopenacc-print`.
+For OpenMP subtrees containing directives and other code not appearing in the original source and thus not in the input buffer, it still employs `-ast-print` functionality, but at least the above problems are not pervasive in the output.
+In the future, we might experiment with using some means such as source locations to track which portions of an OpenMP subtree were copied verbatim from the OpenACC subtree and then overriding `-ast-print` functionality to print just those portions using the original input buffer.

 OpenACC to OpenMP Mapping
 =========================